-But it also holds true that modern equipment and power tools will enable a good tradesperson to carry out their work quicker and with less effort, than previously was the case with traditional hand powered tools, that the craftspeople of the past used.
-Consequently over time there has been an evolutionary shift away from traditional tools.
+It also holds true that modern equipment and power tools will enable a good tradesperson to carry out their work quicker and with less effort than previously was the case with traditional hand-powered tools, that the craftspeople of the past used.
+Consequently, over time there has been an evolutionary shift away from traditional tools.

 The difference between a good and bad tradesperson seems to be the factor that determines if the enabling tool is going to result in a real benefit.